 What I Love About Fiction

 I’ve always consumed works where the good guys win.
-Even if the protagonist loses and suffers greatly, I prefer the stories where good triumphs over the evil.
-I don’t consume fiction to darken my soul, but to lighten it.
-Reality is a horrible place where suffering is all but guaranteed even in the safest areas of the world.
+Even if the protagonist loses and suffers greatly, I prefer the stories where good triumphs over evil.
+Why?
+Because reality is a horrible place where suffering is all but guaranteed even in the safest areas of the world.
 Therefore, I like to retreat to fiction as a means of renewing my sense of purpose through wonder and creativity.

 If I want realistic information, I’ll watch the news.
 If I want historical accuracy, I’ll read history.
 However, through fiction, I gain an understanding of the human mind and its capacity to believe in a better world.